-Seepage flows through the dike exceeding the capacity of the pumping systems are considered not likely but could be caused by the presence of higher permeability materials in the dike foundation, construction defects in the low permeability element of the dike (controlled through design and construction QA/QC), or loss of permafrost in the dike abutments (not likely to occur as a result of climate changes during the 10-year operation, and permafrost exists in the abutments where the head of water acting on the dike is low).
-This would result in short-term flooding (until seepage is controlled) within the diked area (already disturbed by the Project development), which is considered to have a consequence to the environment of low.
+Seepage flows through the dike exceeding the capacity of the pumping systems are considered unlikely to occur over the life of the Project (likelihood C) but could be caused by the presence of higher permeability materials in the dike foundation, construction defects in the low permeability element of the dike (controlled through design and construction QA/QC), or loss of permafrost in the dike abutments (not likely to occur as a result of climate changes during the 10-year operation, and permafrost exists in the abutments where the head of water acting on the dike is low).
+This would result in short-term flooding (until seepage is controlled) within the diked area (already disturbed by the Project development), which is considered to have a consequence to the environment of low (consequence severity 1).